-Look, I’m not going to pretend that making a budget is always rainbows and roses.
-We’ve tried to make it easier for you by creating a sweet step-by-step guide to budgeting, so that should help.
+Look, I’m not going to pretend that budgeting is always rainbows and roses.
+We’ve tried to make it easier for you by creating this sweet step-by-step guide to budgeting, so that should help.
 But, even if you’ve made it through the budgeting process and are gung-ho to make the most of your money, it can still be tough to stay on budget every month.
-Even the best budgeters I know, including myself, have a monthly budget mishap from time to time.
+Even the best budgeters, including myself, have a budgeting mishap from time to time.
 I’m not proud of it, but it’s true.

-However, I’ve started using a really simple trick to help keep me on track every month.
-It takes about 5 minutes to set up and just 2 minutes of work every week.
-For me, it seems to do the trick…and I’m pretty sure it can help you too.
+However, I’ve started using a really simple trick to keep me on track each month.
+It takes about 5 minutes to set up and 2 minutes of work every week.
+For me, it seems to do the trick, and I’m pretty sure it can help you too.

 My Super Simple Budgeting Trick

 - Click here to join Personal Capital today.
 (It’s FREE!)